Andy Murray: 2017: Injury and hiatus

 As the five-time champion at Queens, Murray pledged his prize money to the victims of the Grenfell Tower fire, however he was defeated in straight sets by Jordan Thompson in the first round.
-Despite concerns over a lingering hip injury, he returned to Wimbledon as the defending champion and progressed to the third round with straight set wins against Alexander Bublik and Dustin Brown.
-He dropped his first set of the tournament to Fabio Fognini but proceeded to the fourth round in four sets.
-Murray continued to the quarter final with a straight set victory against Benoit Paire.
-However, he was defeated in the quarter-final by Sam Querrey in five sets.
+Despite concerns over a lingering hip injury, he returned to Wimbledon as the defending champion and was defeated in the quarter-final by Sam Querrey in five sets.

 Murray missed the Canadian Open and the Cincinnati Masters due to his hip injury, which led to him losing his No. 1 ranking to Rafael Nadal.
-His injury then forced him to withdraw from the 2017 US Open two days before the start of the tournament, making it the first Grand Slam tournament he had missed since the 2013 French Open.
-Murray then withdrew from the Asian hard court swing and said it was "most likely" that he would not play in a professional tournament again in 2017.
-Ultimately he did indeed not play again, withdrawing from Paris which left him unable to qualify for the 2017 ATP Finals; that November, as a result of his inactivity, his ranking fell sharply to No. 16, his lowest ranking since May 2008.
+His injury then forced him to withdraw from the US Open and he did not play again in 2017.
+As a result of his inactivity, his ranking fell sharply to No. 16, his lowest ranking since May 2008.
 Murray returned to the court to play a charity match against Federer in Glasgow and expressed his hope to return to the tour in Brisbane.
 The following week, he and Ivan Lendl announced that they had mutually ended their coaching arrangement for a second time.